Acceptable Use Policy

 Access and use

 Access to some University computer systems requires that each user have a unique identity, protected by a password.
 A computer identity represents the user in various system activities, to provide access to software and data, and to associate the user's own software and data with the identity.
 As such, this computer identity is a University instrument of identification, and its misuse constitutes forgery or misrepresentation and is subject to University disciplinary action.
+In particular:

 - No Webster system is to be used for any illegal or criminal purpose.